Master's in Computer Education and Technology Online

 Program Code: ME6506

-The Master's Degree Program in Computer Education and Technology is designed in an online format to bring flexibility and convenience to students while maintaining face-to-face meetings.
-Courses meet on weekends three times each semester while the remaining instruction is conducted online.
+The Master's Degree Program in Computer Education and Technology (CET) is designed in an online format to bring flexibility and convenience to students.

 The program serves educators who hold a professional teaching license in another field and wish to complete a master's of technology and/or seek a multi-age endorsement in Computer Technology.
 The program prepares technology facilitators to use technology more effectively in their teaching and to become technology leaders in their school or district.
 The program is Nationally Recognized by the International Society for Technology in Education (ISTE).